Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 3. Honduran White Bat

-The Honduran white bat (Ectophylla alba), also known as the Caribbean white tent-making bat, is a type of bat in the Phyllostomatidae family.
+The Honduran white bat (Ectophylla alba), also known as the Caribbean white tent-making bat, is a member of the Phyllostomatidae family.

 The Honduran white bat is a nocturnal creature.
-They use their teeth to carefully cut leaf ribs to form “tents” out of the leaves of understory plants, where they spend the daytime roosting.
+It uses its teeth to carefully cut leaf ribs to form “tents” out of the leaves of understory plants, where it spends the daytime roosting.

 In addition, these bats are herbivores (frugivores).
 Although they can also eat other fruits, figs are almost their only food source.